Automated Product Tagging: Reform Your Fashion Business

 Fashion-specific Data Set:

 Use a fashion-specific data set that is trained to address your individual business as a high-street or luxury retailer.
-This approach ensures each product on your catalogue is enriched with the most relevant data to your inventory and your business model vs. using a generic list of attributes that will not give you this level of precise detail.
+This approach ensures each product on your catalogue is enriched with the most relevant data to your inventory and your business model.
+However, using a generic list of attributes will not give you this level of precise detail.

 If you want to have further control over your product tags, look for a product tagging tool.
 Speed editing enables your merchandising team to approve/edit automated product tags at a fraction of the time, effort and cost of manual product tagging.
 Cut down your operational costs while still overseeing the final level of approval.